kindly-ai/kindly-starterkit-js/README.md

 6. Press "Show API key" and copy the API key to your clipboard.
 7. Paste the API key into the `KINDLY_API_KEY` field.

+Once the deployment process is done, click on "View app".

 ## Getting started with local development

 Open your UNIX terminal and run the following commands